 IIT Research Institute

 Not Illinois Institute of Technology Research Institute.
 In first reference use IIT Research Institute (IITRI) and IITRI thereafter.
-The name of the main IITRI facility is IIT Tower; can use The Tower on second reference.
+The name of the main IITRI facility is Michael Paul Galvin Tower; can use Galvin Tower on second reference.

 Illinois Institute of Technology

 Illinois Tech Global Leaders Program